drussellmrichie/uconn_jterm_python_workshops/python-intro/04_lists-and-iteration.md

 And that's a **for loop**!

-A for loop takes each member of a list (with the syntax: `for member in list`) one at a time, and does something to it that you get to define.
-This process of doing something to each member of a list is known as **iteration**.
+A for loop takes each member of a list (with the syntax: `{python} for member in list`) one at a time, and does something to it according to your instructions.
+The process of doing something to each member of a list is known as **iteration**.

-Let's say you wanted to take a list of numbers and double them, and print the results to the screen:
+Let's say you wanted to take a list of numbers and double each number, and print the results to the screen:

 ```python
 numbers = [1, 2, 23, 634563.75, 23.0, 1212**2]